my-carla/sumo/docs/web/docs/Tools/Routes.md

 </routes>
 ```

-The option --geo enables the conversion of the input coordinates with
+The option **--geo** enables the conversion of the input coordinates with
 the parameters given in the network.
+If a [vehicle class](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#abstract_vehicle_class) is supplied using
+the option **--vehicle-class**, the mapping algorithm will consider only edges where
+this vehicle class is allowed.
+If the network contains many multi-lane edges, it
+may be beneficial to increase the accepted **--delta** distance between trace points and
-The mapping algorithm is also
+the edge reference line.
+The mapping algorithm is also available in the
-available in the python library function sumolib.route.mapTrace.
+python library function sumolib.route.mapTrace.

 # tlsCycleAdaptation.py